 The experts say that this summer is shaping up to be extremely busy with snake activity due to a number of factors:-

-- The increased rainfall through winter and spring has brought about some perfect conditions of snakes.
+The increased rainfall through winter and spring has brought about some perfect

 The main things to remember are to treat all snakes as if they are venomous, never try to catch a snake, keep quiet and still and slowly back away.
 Generally snakes are just as surprised to see us and are far more scared of us and will happily slither away if left alone.

 Reptile Awareness Displays of Australia (RADOA) to ensure you have something available should you be a distance from help.
 Of course, read up on the correct first aid tips should you or anyone around you get bitten, you can view this on our website.

 Link to our previous blog post – Snakes ….. do you know what to do if you encounter one?